velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "Let me *go*," Cassil interrupts, knuckles whitening.
 It comes out as more of a growl than she intended.

 Mirvit smiles brightly.
 "As you wish, of course!
+We'll find you somewhere comfortable to bunk, don't worry.
 Now, I see here you were taken into custody along with a number of personal effects; do you wish these to be returned immediately to you upon release, shipped back to your unit dor— ah, forgive me, your cohort dormitory — sent to your personal travel dormitory, or disposed of altogether?"

 "I'd really like them back, please.
 Now."